brianreumere/plague/README.md

 ### SVG icon

-If you download an SVG icon (e.g., from Font Awesome) and place it in the `icons` directory at the root of your Hugo site repo (**not** in the `content` or `static` directories), you can use it inline with your Markdown content by using the `fa` shortcode.
+If you download an SVG icon (e.g., from Font Awesome) and place it in the `icons` directory at the root of your Hugo site repo (**not** in the `content` or `static` directories), you can use it inline with your Markdown content by using the `icon` shortcode.
 The parameter is the name of the icon file (without the `.svg` file extension).
 The SVG will have the `aria-hidden="true"` attribute added so it [isn't included in the accessibility tree](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute), so do not use it for any interactive functionality; it should be purely decorative.

 ```
-{{< fa "github" >}}
+{{< icon "github" >}}
 ```

 ### Callout